 In some regional versions of their Terms & Conditions, for example in the Middle East, there are explicit sections on name changes, category changes, etc. For example in the “Red Sea – Terms & Conditions,” full name changes are allowed “subject to approval on case to case basis up to 10 days prior to departure.”
 Silversea

-The “Australia Booking Conditions” talk about “substitutions and related transfers,” though this seems more about operational changes (substituting vessel, re‑berthing, etc.) or moving luggage / carriers, rather than transferring the person on the reservation.
+The “Australia Booking Conditions” talk about “substitutions and related transfers,” though this seems more about operational changes (substituting vessel, re‑berthing, etc.) or moving luggage / carrier s, rather than transferring the person on the reservation.
 Silversea Cruises

 Any changes requested after final payment (or after certain critical points) are much more restricted.
 Once airline tickets are issued, name changes are often not permitted without losing the air schedule, seats, or incurring large fees.
 Pavlus Travel+2EriksCruises+2